JordanJTY/hotelWeb_Angular-Spring/README.md

 ![createDB][createDB.img]

-Once these steps are done, you can start your backend.
+Once these steps are done, you can start your backend without first configuring your application properties with your database name and MySQL password.

 ![changeBackendConfiguration][changeBackendConfiguration.img]

 Remember start your frontend!

-* npm
+* Run your frontend
     ```sh
     cd frontend/